 When my oldest daughter, Little Miss, was a toddler, our days were chaotic but manageable.
-But when the twins, Baby Bear and Monkey, were born, I knew we needed to make some changes in our house!
+But when the twins, Monkey and Cub, were born, I knew we needed to make some changes in our house!

 That’s when I implemented rhythms and routines to our life, and they’ve made all the difference!

 What’s the difference between rhythms and routines?

 Often, rhythms and routines get bunched together, and it’s pretty easy to get them confused or even think of them as the same thing.
 I know I have in the past.

 A routine is defined by Merriam-Webster as “habitual or mechanical performance of an established procedure.”

 Rhythm is defined as “movement, fluctuation, or variation marked by the regular recurrence or natural flow of related elements.”